Licensing Act 2003

 The Licensing Act 2003 (c.
 17) is an act passed by the Parliament of the United Kingdom.
 The act establishes a single integrated scheme for licensing premises in England and Wales used to sell or supply of alcohol, provide regulated entertainment, or provide late night refreshment.
-It allows some or all of these licensable activities to be contained in a single licence—the premises licence—that replaced other schemes.
+It allows some or all of these licensable activities to be contained in a single licence, a "premises licence", which replaced other schemes.
 Responsibility for issuing licences is given to local authorities, specifically London boroughs, metropolitan boroughs, unitary authorities, and district councils, who took over this power from the justices of the peace under a system of licensing committees.
 It came into effect midnight, 24 November 2005.

 Key measures

 Key measures contained in the act include: